 This project aims to restore Tigray's dry afromontane forests, combat adverse climate change effects and build community resilience.
-The project will restore areas of non-productive land in exclosure zones, identified and designated by the community.
+The project will restore areas of degraded land in exclosure zones, identified and designated by the community.
 These areas are protected from agricultural practices and grazing and directly planted with a preference for native tree species so that these degraded areas can be allowed to flourish.
 Surrounding villages will be empowered to engage in community-based nurseries and forestry activities.
 A rich biodiverse ecosystem will deliver a large amount of non-timber forest products.
 The project is improving the supply chains of aromatic oils from Ethiopia, and honey from Tigray.
 A rising water table in the flat valley bottom provides clear opportunities for drought-resilient agriculture and access to drinking water.
 This forms the best incentive for local populations to manage their natural resources well.

 Restore native forest